 There will be some basic terms you have to know about mobile screen dimensions and screen resolutions:

 - Pixels – the smallest addressable element in all points addressable display device;

 - Screen sizes – the physical size of the area where pictures and videos are displayed.
-The size of a screen is usually described by the length of its diagonal, which is the distance between opposite corners, usually in inches.
+The size of a screen is usually described by its diagonal length, which is the distance between opposite corners, usually in inches.

 - Resolutions – the number of distinct pixels in each dimension that can be displayed.
 For example, 720wx1080h

-- DPI stands for «Dots per Inch».
-It is the number of points (or pixels) that are rendered in one inch on the interface.
+- DPI stands for «Dots per Inch.» The number of points (or pixels) that are rendered in one inch on the interface.